marty30/MBD-trade-routes/readme.md

 This template contains some settings and examples in Java and Scala.

 ## Setup
 To run commands in the background (/usr/lib/spark/bin/spark) or in a shell (/usr/lib/spark/bin/spark-shell), you have to call supply several parameters.
 The file `setenv` stores these parameters.
-Please ada
+Please adapt this file before you continue.

 To compile the project do the following
 ```